Oat bran husks are packed with fiber and nutrients and are becoming a popular health food staple.

 Those diagnosed with type-2 diabetes have difficulty regulating their blood sugar levels.
 The beta-glucan soluble fiber present in oat bran helps the body better control blood sugar, slowing the absorption of sugar into the bloodstream and improving sensitivity to insulin, as per a study published in the journal NMCD in 2005.
 It also states that regular consumption of oat bran helped to reduce the postprandial glucose response by the body, unlike many other forms of cereal, such as wheat flour.
 [4] [5]

 The key soluble fiber in this type of cereal bran is beta-glucan.
 This fiber binds with cholesterol-containing bile and removes it from the body.
-High levels of cholesterol are directly linked with heart disease.
+High levels of cholesterol are directly linked with bad heart health.
 By helping avoid the build-up of plaque in the arteries, oat bran does a great deal to keep blood pressure regulated and the cardiovascular system healthy.
 Several studies have demonstrated that oat bran is effective in helping to lower our overall cholesterol levels.
 [6] [7]

 Aids Weight Loss